 How can this lead to a stroke?

-When the two upper chambers of the heart (atria) are out of sync with the two lower chambers (ventricles), this causes an irregular heartbeat (Atrial Fibrillation) which can lead to blood clots.
+When the two upper chambers of the heart (atria) are out of sync with the two lower chambers (ventricles), this causes an irregular heartbeat (atrial fibrillation) which can lead to blood clots.
 These clots can travel to the blood vessels in the brain, causing stroke.
-(8) An abnormal heartbeat is estimated to make someone 3–5 times more likely to have a stroke.
+(4) An abnormal heartbeat is estimated to make someone 3–5 times more likely to have a stroke.
 It is also associated with more severe strokes, leading to a higher chance of death and disability.
-(2)
+(5)

 How is an irregular heartbeat diagnosed and treated?

-To check heart rhythm the sensors are attached to skin and heart electrical activity is registered This is called an electrocardiogram (ECG).
+Sometimes simply checking your pulse can detect atrial fibrillation.
+If your pulse rate is lower than 60 or higher than 100, your doctor may recommend blood tests or an electrocardiogram (ECG), where sensors are attached to skin and heart electrical activity is registered.
 If an irregular heartbeat is detected, you will be prescribed medications and other interventions to try to alter its pattern.
-(1, 8)

-If you have been experiencing problems for more than 24 hours, the risk of stroke is greater, and you may be given a blood-thinning drug, such as warfarin.
-These drugs stop the blood from forming clots and travelling to the brain, leading to stroke.
-(1, 8)
+People with atrial fibrillation who have a medium to high risk of stroke may be prescribed novel oral anticoagulants (NOACs).
+These drugs stop the blood from forming clots and travelling to the brain, leading to stroke (6).

 Can an irregular heartbeat be prevented?

 As well as taking anticoagulant medicine, you can reduce the chance of developing an irregular heartbeat, which is a known risk factor for stroke, by leading a healthy lifestyle.
-This includes eating a good diet with plenty of fruit and vegetables, getting at least 30 minutes of exercise a day, and reducing caffeine, alcohol and stress.
-(3)
+This includes managing your weight, reducing the fat in your diet and lowering alcohol consumption.
+(8)